Manager Guidance – Buy, Bank and Unpaid Leave

 Unpaid leave allows employees to take extra leave, without pay, and for the cost of that leave to be deducted from the employee’s salary, normally, over the course of the leave year.

-This will normally be deducted from each pay in the twelve month period, if the request is made during the application window of 1st November 2023 to 10th December 2023.
+This will normally be deducted from each pay in the twelve month period, if the request is made during the application window.

 Authorisation